jefferydronsella/jeffdronsella/React Typescript Tailwind/jeffdronsella/README.md

-# JeffDronsella.com website made with React + TypeScript + Tailwind + Vite
+# JeffDronsella.com made using React + TypeScript + Tailwind + Vite

 This website was made as an excercise in programming in React using TypeScript and Tailwind CSS.